AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 * Block incoming direct escalations
 * Block incoming skip escalations

-Enter true in the value field to&nbsp;block users from receiving emails for that selected option.
+Enter true in the value field to block users from receiving emails for that selected option.
 If false is entered as the value, blocked users are unblocked.
 No changes to previous selections are done if the column is left blank.

 # Inline invitations {#inlineinvitations}

-Learning Manager users will now receive&nbsp;inline email invites.
-ICS attachments are no longer used&nbsp;to send invitations.
+Learning Manager users will now receive inline email invites.
+ICS attachments are no longer used to send invitations.
 Any changes in the invite will automatically reflect  in  your calendar.

 ![](assets/outlook-style-invite.png)